src-d/guide/engineering/methodology.md

 * What are the things we are looking forward to? (re-prioritize things)
 * Pitch new ideas from our workflow

-Then grooming company’s backlog/epics from <> is conducted.
+Then grooming company’s backlog/epics from [Company Kanban](https://github.com/orgs/src-d/projects/9) is conducted.

 ## Team Meeting